lorriman/indeed-local-AI-scrape/README.md

 (Assuming python 3 and pip installed)

-Edit config.yaml to make change to the model, ports etc.
+(Edit config.yaml to make change to the model, ports etc if needed; defaults are fine if the above is unchanged.)

 ## interrupting with ctrl-c